zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 referenced parts must be defined first.
 This is why, for example, the ``pack`` part is added after the ``main`` part.

+Note that the meta recipe supplied an integer for one of the options.
+In addition to strings, it's legal to supply integer and unicode values.

 Testing
 =======